 The Local Authority must include in the young person's Pathway Plan details of the advice, assistance and support that they intend to provide once the young person ceases to be looked after by them.

-The assessment and Pathway Plan should be presented to the Edge of Care Panel prior to the young person returning home at which time the Director will approve the reunification plan.
+The assessment and Pathway Plan should be presented to the relevant HoS who will present the information to the Director, via the Assistant Director, who will approve the reunification plan.

 A Looked After Child Review will be held 28 days prior to the planned date of leaving the care of the Local Authority.
 This meeting will agree the return home CIN/Pathway Plan (dependent on whether the young person was an Eligible child).